As a child, I never loved raisins. In fact, cherries and berries were never my favourite fruits.

 So, this happened as a courtesy every time.
 Raisins out, cashews in.
 But I believe I never understood the deeper meaning of this sacred affair until now.

 More important than not having to have raisins, was the understanding that someone will always be there to fall back on.
 To help me not do what I do not want to.
 A spree-a-liser.
 A friend.
 A make-me-happy with simple things.
 A Correct-me-right if something’s wrong.
 A help-me-get-through.
-My sister, was not just my rookie to raisin ration, but she probably swayed everything else in my life as well.
+My sister, was not just my rookie to raisin ration, but she saved everything else in my life as well.
 Of course I didn’t realise this then.
 That this raisin quota was not just a trade in for dehydrated grapes.